Managing Devices

 4. The deleted device(s) will be removed from Device Management > Device Assets.

-Retrieving the Device Triple Information
+Retrieving Device Triple Information

 2. In the table of devices, click view to open the Device Details page for the target device and you will be able to see its productKey, deviceKey, and deviceSecret there.

-Adding Sub-devices to a Gateway Device
+Adding Sub-Devices to a Gateway Device

 Perform the following steps to add sub-devices to gateway devices other than EnOS Edge.